Philip-Lucky/CarbonNexus/README.md

 npm run build
 ```

-The frontend application will be available at `http://EC2 IP:5173` (Vite default).
+The frontend application will be available at ""
 ### Backend Setup
 ```bash
 cd backend